Chen Li Feb 2018 exhibition - prints

 Only a single edition can be printed this way and the process can never be repeated.
 The technique uses thick oil-based colours, creating relief-prints with a mesmerising texture.

 The artist must commit to a finite amount of prints - usually 20 for Chen Li - from the very first time the very first colour is applied to the woodblock.
 By the time the second colour is applied, the ability to re-print the first colour is lost.
 This lends a sense of urgency, commitment and entirety to each work, as there is simply no going back.
+It is no wonder that some artists have dubbed this the "suicide technique".

-Chen Li’s woodblock prints are a song of line and colour.
+Vibrant and dynamic, Chen Li’s woodblock prints are a song of line and colour.
 Steeped in Eastern philosophy and simultaneously traditional, contemporary, and whimsical, the woodblocks are a vivid testament to his unique vision and abundant originality.

 Chen Li defines his practice as a constant transformation, as a living art that while rooted in tradition embodies the evolution of woodcut printing and painting though constant innovation.